Programming-from-A-to-Z/Bot-Code-of-Conduct/README.md

     * More sophisticated methodologies should be considered, for example, [Transphobic joke detection](http://tinysubversions.com/notes/transphobic-joke-detection/) also by [@tinysubversions](https://twitter.com/tinysubversions).

 2. Don't say anything you personally wouldn't say to a stranger!
 > My bot is not me, and should not be read as me.
 But it's something that I'm responsible for.
-It's sort of like a child in that way—you don't want to see your child misbehave [@xor](https://twitter.com/xor)
+It's sort of like a child in that way—you don't want to see your child misbehave. —[@xor](https://twitter.com/xor)

 3. Consider limits on interactions!
      * One option is to block your bot from any replies or @ mentions of any kind.